The Power of Tests for Detecting $p$-Hacking: Statistical Tests for -Hacking

-A popular test for non-increasingness of the $p$-curve is the Binomial test \citep[e.g.,][]{simonsohn2014p,head2015extent}, where researchers compare the number of $p$-values in two adjacent bins right below significance cutoffs.
+\textbf{Tests for Non-Increasingness of the $p$-Curve.} A popular test for non-increasingness of the $p$-curve is the Binomial test \citep[e.g.,][]{simonsohn2014p,head2015extent}, where researchers compare the number of $p$-values in two adjacent bins right below significance cutoffs.
 Under the null of no $p$-hacking, the fraction of $p$-values in the bin closer to the cutoff should be weakly smaller than the fraction in the bin farther away.
 Implementation is typically based on an exact Binomial test.
-Binomial tests are ``local'' tests that ignore information about the shape of the $p$-curve farther away from the cutoff, which often leads to low power in our simulations.
-A ``global'' alternative is Fisher's test \citep[e.g.,][]{simonsohn2014p}.\footnote{An alternative to Fisher's test is Stouffer's method \citep{simonsohn2015better}.}
+Binomial tests are ``local'' tests that ignore information about the shape of the $p$-curve farther away from the cutoff, which often leads to no or low power in our simulations.\footnote{A ``global'' alternative is Fisher's test \citep[e.g.,][]{simonsohn2014p}.
+We do not report results for Fisher's test since we found that this test has essentially no power for detecting the types of $p$-hacking we consider.}

-In addition to the classical Binomial test and Fisher's test, we consider tests based on the least concave majorant (LCM) \citep{elliott2022detecting}.\footnote{LCM tests have been successfully applied in many different contexts \citep[e.g.,][]{carolan2005,beare2015nonparametric,fang2019refinements}.} LCM tests are based on the observation that non-increasingness of $g$ implies that the CDF $G$ is concave.
+In addition to the classical Binomial test, we consider tests based on the least concave majorant (LCM) \citep{elliott2022detecting}.\footnote{LCM tests have been successfully applied in many different contexts \citep[e.g.,][]{carolan2005,beare2015nonparametric,fang2019refinements}.} LCM tests are based on the observation that non-increasingness of $g$ implies that the CDF $G$ is concave.
 Concavity can be assessed by comparing the empirical CDF of $p$-values, $\hat{G}$, to its LCM $\mathcal{M}\hat{G}$, where $\mathcal{M}$ is the LCM operator.
 We choose the test statistic $\sqrt{n}\|\hat{G}-\mathcal{M}\hat{G}\|_\infty$.
 The uniform distribution is least favorable for this test \citep{kulikov2008distribution,beare2021least}, and critical values can be obtained via simulations.